sanity-io/hydrogen-sanity-demo/README.md

 ## Fetching data with useSanityQuery

-Hydrogen provides the [`useShopQuery`](https://shopify.dev/api/hydrogen/hooks/global/useshopquery) hook which you can use to fetch any information about your shop or products via the [Storefront API](https://shopify.dev/api/storefront).
+Hydrogen provides the [`useShopQuery`][hydrogen-use-shop-query] hook which you can use to fetch any information about your shop or products via the [Storefront API][shopify-storefront-api]

-On top of this, you have the flexibility to additionally query your Sanity dataset using our [HTTP API](https://www.sanity.io/docs/http-api) or [JavaScript client library](https://www.sanity.io/docs/js-client).
+On top of this, you have the flexibility to additionally query your Sanity dataset using our [HTTP API][sanity-http-api] or [JavaScript client library][sanity-js-client].

 However, if you're using Sanity and Shopify together it's highly likely that you want to surface relationships between data across both platforms.
 E.g.